Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add scene layer from service/README.md

 ## Use case

-Adding a scene layer from a service allows you to author the scene layer elsewhere in the platform, say with ArcGIS Pro or CityEngine, and then add that scene layer to a scene in Runtime.
+Adding a scene layer from a service allows you to author the scene layer elsewhere in the platform, say with ArcGIS Pro or CityEngine, and then add that scene layer to a scene in ArcGIS Maps SDK.
 Loading a scene layer from a service also permits the layer source to change dynamically without updating the code.

 ## How to use the sample